wzxie/RAGA/README.md

 # RAGA
-Generate putative long reads with the help of query\`s assemblies, query\`s PacBio HiFi reads and reference genome.
+Generate putative long reads with the help of source\`s assemblies, source\`s PacBio HiFi reads and reference genome.

 ## Overview
-RAGA is capable of producing fake long reads by utilizing the query's assembly and query`s PacBio HiFi reads, in conjunction with a reference genome.
+RAGA is capable of producing fake long reads by utilizing the source's assembly and source`s PacBio HiFi reads, in conjunction with a reference genome.
 You can follow the Usage part and use our pipeline to do it.

 ![示意图](https://github.com/wzxie/RAGA/blob/main/%E7%A4%BA%E6%84%8F%E5%9B%BE.jpg)